LiseHanson/Slope-Curves---Jupyter-Notebook/README.md

 5. Your browser window should now look similar to the image below.
 To run a single cell, click on :arrow_forward: as marked with yellow.
 To run the entire script, click on :fast_forward: as marked with orange.
    <img width="2278" height="1146" alt="image" src="https://github.com/user-attachments/assets/0435d590-98e7-4e0d-9b13-9513485529fd" />

-# Run and edit the script:
+# Run and edit the script
 Congratulations, you are now ready to run and edit the script.
 All the instructions on running and adapting the script are given inside *"Slope Curves.ipynb"*, and thus, from here you will continue with the instructions seen in JupyterLab.
 - Good luck :partying_face:

-# Updates to the notebook:
+# Updates to the notebook
 When problems are fixed in the Jupyter Notebook the script will be updated on GitHub.
 Thus, for newer versions re-download the Notebook.
 * **First version**: 2025 November 27th.